The Maghreb Review and Maghreb Studies Association Conference

 Language: The conference will be in English or French

-Our conference is progressing well and speakers will include distinguished scholars from the U.S.A, Europe, Azerbaijan, the Middle East and the Maghreb.
+Our conference will include distinguished scholars from the U.S.A, Europe, Azerbaijan, the Middle East and the Maghreb.

 The following papers have been peer reviewed and selected for presentation at our conference.